dice-group/CostFed/README.md

 # CostFed
  Cost-Based Query Optimization for SPARQL Endpoint Federation .
+### Used Benchmarks
+The queries used in the evaluation can be downloaded from [FedBench](http://fedbench.fluidops.net/) and [LargeRDFBech](https://github.com/AKSW/largerdfbench) homepage.

 ###Datasets Availability

 All the datasets and corresponding virtuoso SPARQL endpoints can be downloaded from the links given below.
 You may start a SPARQL endpoint from bin/start.bat (for windows) and bin/start_virtuoso.sh (for linux).